Privatisation of British Rail: Impact

 The impact of privatisation has been debated by the public, media and the rail industry ever since the process was completed.
 Whether to renationalise or otherwise make major changes to the post-privatisation model is an ever-present detail in the election manifestos of British political parties.

-Stated benefits of privatisation include improved customer service, and more investment; and stated drawbacks include higher fares, lower punctuality and increased rail subsidies.
+Stated benefits of privatisation include improved customer service, and more investment; and stated drawbacks include higher fares, lower punctuality, increased overcrowding (due to fewer carriages in service) and increased rail subsidies.

 The major topics of debate concern whether the process has achieved its central aims of increasing levels of investment, performance, and customer satisfaction while reducing the cost to the taxpayer through rail subsidies.
 Safety also became a major issue after the Hatfield rail crash in 2000 and the Potters Bar rail crash in 2002 exposed flaws in the post-privatisation maintenance regimes.